goauthentik/authentik/website/integrations/services/aws/index.md

 ## Preparation

-The following placeholders will be used:
+The following placeholders are used:

 -   `authentik.company` is the FQDN of the authentik install.

 Additional Preparation:

 -   A certificate to sign SAML assertions is required.
 You can use authentik's default certificate, or provide/generate one yourself.
--   You may pre-create an AWS application
+-   You may pre-create an AWS application.

-## Procedure
+## How to integrate with AWS

 In AWS:

--   In AWS Navigate to: `IAM Identity Center -> Settings -> Identity Source (tab)`
+-   In AWS navigate to: `IAM Identity Center -> Settings -> Identity Source (tab)`
--   On the right hand side click `Actions -> Change identity source`
+-   On the right side click `Actions -> Change identity source`
 -   Select `External Identity Provider`
--   Under `Service Provider metadata` it'll allow you to download a metadata file.
-Download this file.
+-   Under `Service Provider metadata` download the metadata file.

 Now go to your authentik instance, and perform the following steps.

 -   Under _Providers_ create a new _SAML Provider from metadata_.
 Give it a name, and upload the metadata file AWS gave you.
 -   Click _Next_.
-Give it a name, and close.
+Give it a name, and close the file.
--   If you haven't done so yet, create an application for AWS and connect the Provider to it.
+-   If you haven't done so yet, create an application for AWS and connect the provider to it.
--   Navigate to the provider you've just created, select _Edit_
+-   Navigate to the provider you've just created, and then select _Edit_
 -   Copy the _Issuer URL_ to the _Audience_ field.
 -   Under _Advanced Protocol Settings_ set a _Signing Certificate_
 -   Save and Close.